Integrify/helm-charts/README.md

 * [Default](values.yaml)
 * [Amazon EKS](values-eks.yaml)

   These charts are a basic starting point for deployment.
 You will need to modify these files for your specific environment.
-We will add more values files as they become available.